cherrypy/cherrypy/sphinx/source/progguide/REST.rst

 REST defines the use of the HTTP protocol and HTTP methods to implement the standard REST methods.

- - GET retrieves information of a specific identifier,
+ - GET retrieves the state of a specific resource,
- - PUT replaces the information of a specific identifier,
+ - PUT creates or replaces the state of a specific resource,
- - POST appends information, and
+ - POST passes information to a resource to use at it sees fit,
- - DELETE removes information.
+ - DELETE removes resources.

-More information on REST can be found in abundance in WikiPedia and other readily-available resources.
+More information on REST can be found in abundance in Wikipedia and other readily-available resources.

 Implementing REST in CherryPy
 =============================

-As the REST style uses HTTP methods for invokation, the most direct way to implement REST using CherryPy is to utilize the :class:`MethodDispatcher`.
+Since HTTP defines a number of invocation methods, the most direct way to implement REST using CherryPy is to utilize the :class:`MethodDispatcher`.
 To enable the method dispatcher, add the following to your config file::